callstack/react-native-builder-bob/docs/pages/build.md

 Setting this option to `true` will output ES modules compatible code for Node.js 12+, modern browsers and other tools that support `package.json`'s `exports` field.

 This mainly adds file extensions to the imports and exports.
-Note that file extensions are not added when importing a file that may have platform-specific extensions (e.g. `.android.ts`).
-In addition, the generated files will have `.cjs` (commonjs) and `.mjs` (modules) extensions instead of `.js` - this is necessary to disambiguate between the two formats.
+Note that file extensions are not added when importing a file that may have platform-specific extensions (e.g. `.android.ts`) to avoid breaking tools.
+In addition, the generated files will have `.cjs` (CommonJS) and `.mjs` (ES modules) extensions instead of `.js` - this is necessary to disambiguate between the two formats.

 If you use TypeScript, also make sure to set `"moduleResolution": "Bundler"` in your `tsconfig.json` file.
-You may also need to set `"react/react-in-jsx-scope": "off"` if you're using ESLint with the React plugin.

 ##### `configFile`